Overview: Do this simple thing to know what it takes for a homeschooled teen to get into college. Ease your fears about homeschooling high school now!

 What does it take to get into college?

-Let me give you a quick spoiler alert of what you’ll find out — although you should still complete the exercise (did you click to download the form yet?), because doing it FOR YOURSELF is what will chase those fears away and give you the confidence that you can handle this high school thing.
+Let me give you a quick spoiler alert of what you’ll find out — although you should still complete the exercise, because doing it FOR YOURSELF is what will chase those fears away and give you the confidence that you can handle this high school thing.
 But here’s what you will learn: Guess what?
 They all have different requirements.

 Let me repeat that: each and every college/university has its own requirements for what it expects to see from its applicants.
 There are no state laws about this, because every school draws students from many different states of the union.
 Schools know that a child from one state may have been required to have so many credits of history in high school, but a child from another state may not have been required to have that many.
 So the colleges determine their own requirements, which may or may not match those of the state they are in.